agrybauskas/croft-seq-analysis/README.md

     > sample-combined-excluded-control-combined.bed
 ```

-Visualising cleavage sites (PAM sequence can be added by using `--next-seq NGG` option):
+Visualising cleavage sites (PAM sequence can be added by using `--show-next-seq NGG` option):

 ```
 ./scripts/visualize-cleavage-patterns.jl \